Nick Kyrgios: 2017: First Masters final

 At the 2017 Australian Open, Kyrgios was seeded 14th.
 He defeated Gastão Elias before falling to Andreas Seppi in round two, despite leading by two sets to love.
 At the Mexican Open, Kyrgios defeated Novak Djokovic in straight sets in the quarter-finals.
 Djokovic managed to win just 20.5% of return points in the match, his lowest ever in a tour match.
 Kyrgios fell to eventual champion Sam Querrey in 3 sets in the semifinals.
 Kyrgios defeated Djokovic again in straight sets in the fourth round of the Indian Wells Masters tournament.
 He then withdrew from his quarterfinal match with Federer due to illness.
 He moved to Miami, where he beat Goffin and Zverev before losing in the semifinals in three tiebreak sets to Federer in three hours and ten minutes.
+His match against Federer is considered one of the greatest non-grand slam matches ever, due to its high quality and contrast in styles and personalities.

 Kyrgios then participated in Madrid, where he lost in straight sets in the third round to Nadal.
 At Roland Garros, Kyrgios lost to Kevin Anderson in the second round after winning the first set.
 He then withdrew from his first-round matches at Queen's Club, Wimbledon and Washington due to injuries.
-After his recent slump in form, Kyrgios then reached the third round of the Montreal Masters, where he lost to Zverev in straight sets.
+After his recent slump in form, Kyrgios then reached the third round of the National Bank Open, where he lost to Zverev in straight sets.
 In the Cincinnati Masters, Kyrgios made it to the quarterfinals, where he defeated world No. 2 Nadal in straight sets.
 He followed that up with a victory over Ferrer to reach his first Masters 1000 final, where he lost to Grigor Dimitrov in straight sets.
 At the China Open, he was crushed by Nadal in the final.
 Kyrgios's record against Nadal fell to 2–3 with this loss.

 In the inaugural 2017 Laver Cup, Kyrgios competed for Team World, replacing Milos Raonic following his withdrawal from the tournament.
 In doubles, Kyrgios partnered with Jack Sock, defeating Tomas Berdych and Rafael Nadal and earning Team World's only point on Day 1.
 In singles, Kyrgios defeated Tomáš Berdych, earning Team World's only points on Day 2.
 Kyrgios went on to play a match tie-break with Roger Federer on Day 3, which would have forced a deciding doubles match.
 However, Federer defended the match point and went on to win: resulting in an overall victory for Team Europe (15–9).